-Jean-Luc Gala (MD, PhD, Col Rtd) is Full Professor at Université catholique de Louvain (UCL) where he teaches molecular genetics, and Chief Resident (Chef de Clinique) in St-Luc Academic Hospital.
-He is the founder and the chairman of the mixed military-academic technological platform CTMA/DLD-Bio (Center of Applied Molecular Technologies-UCL/Defense Laboratories Department-Biological Threats-BEMOD), hosting joined military, academic and industrial R&D projects.
+Jean-Luc Gala (MD, PhD, Col Rtd) is Full Professor at Université catholique de Louvain (UCLouvain) where he has taught molecular genetics, and Chief Resident (Chef de Clinique) in St-Luc Academic Hospital.
+He is the founder and the chairman of the mixed military-academic technological platform CTMA/DLD-Bio (Center of Applied Molecular Technologies-UCLouvain/Defense Laboratories Department-Biological Threats-BEMOD), hosting joint military, academic and industrial R&D projects.
 His work focuses on developing and validating innovative new DNA-based diagnostic and prognostic tools for genetic-based diseases and infectious diseases.

 Marc Dillembourg is a Bachelor of Law (1998).
-Intership at LOVELL WHITE DURRANT.
-Graduated from a special 6-months course in management & business administration (SOLVAY PME - 2004).
-Trained in QC & QM at EFMQ (2006).
-Highlights : Three years at the European Commission (DG INFSO, Future and Emerging Technologies unit) in charge of legal issues.
-Three years as Administrative Coordinator & Quality Coordinator at EFPME, a vocational training center (60 professions, 500 teachers & 5000 students).
-Three years as Administrative Coordinator at IMPACT COOREMANS (training, research & study centre offering postgraduate cycles & lifelong learning courses in company auditing, accounting, logistics, human resources management, international trade, etc...).
+He did his intership at LOVELL WHITE DURRANT, a British law firm.
+Graduated from a special 6-month course in Management & Business Administration (SOLVAY PME - 2004).
+He trained in QC & QM at EFMQ (2006).
+He spent three years at the European Commission (DG INFSO, Future and Emerging Technologies unit) in charge of legal issues.
+He then had the opportunity to be appointed as Administrative Coordinator & Quality Coordinator at EFPME, a vocational training center (60 professions, 500 teachers & 5000 students) where he spent three years before becoming Administrative Coordinator at IMPACT COOREMANS (training, research & study centre offering postgraduate cycles & lifelong learning courses in company auditing, accounting, logistics, human resources management, international trade, etc...) again for three years.
 In March 2010, he joined CTMA’s mycology unit, which focuses on environmental fungi and developped production of freeze dried, gamma inactivated, fungal raw material for use in allergy research & treatment.
 Currently operational manager of the unit.

 Jérôme Ambroise, Ir, PhD